By Blanchard & Company ……

 Rising copper costs made the traditional 1973 penny nearly equal in cost to its face value.
 This brought the topic of seigniorage into the fold.
 Seigniorage is a word used to describe the difference between the face value of a piece of currency and the cost to manufacture and distribute the money.
 To avoid a model in which costs exceed face value, the U.S. Mint decided on an alloy consisting of 96% aluminum.
 Aluminum was less expensive, more durable, and resistant to tarnishing.
 Additionally, aluminum takes less of a toll on the die used to mint coins, which also brought manufacturing costs down.

-The Mint went forward with their plan.
+The Mint went forward with its plan.
 They struck more than 1.5 million new aluminum pennies in 1973 for intended release in 1974.
 Opposition to the plan, however, was immediate.
-Leadership in the copper industry rebuked efforts to abandoned the metal.
+Leadership in the copper industry rebuked efforts to abandon the metal.
 Moreover, those in the vending machine industry became vocal about their concerns over the ability of machines to function with aluminum coins.
 There was an additional problem to all of this that no one foresaw: radiodensity.

 Radiodensity is the inability of kinds of electromagnetic radiation to pass through a material.
 That is, pediatric radiologists cited the aluminum coins as a risk because they would be difficult to locate in an X-ray scan.
 An aluminum coin might be undetectable if a child ingested one.
 The coin might appear indistinguishable from human tissue on the images.